13.2. The Symbol Selector

 Geometry generator (see The Geometry Generator)

 Point pattern fill: fills the polygon with a hatching pattern of marker symbol layer.
-You can set the distance and a displacement between rows of markers, and an offset from the feature boundary;
+You can set the distance and a displacement between rows of markers, an offset from the feature boundary and the angle of the pattern.

 Random marker fill: fills the polygon with a marker symbol placed at random locations within the polygon boundary.
 You can set: